Software⏱️ 4 min read📅 2026-06-03

 Error occurs when trying to insert data into SQL Server due to string truncation.

-Quick Answer: The issue is caused by the use of a backslash (\ ) in the batch file path, which is being interpreted as an escape character.
-Replace all backslashes with double backslashes (\\) to fix the problem.
+Quick Answer: The issue arises from the use of a backslash (\ ) in the batch file path, which is being interpreted as an escape character.
+Replace all backslashes with double backslashes (\\) to resolve the error.

 💡 Why You Are Getting This Error